dminor/mockingbird/README.md

 Although I think I'm done with Mockingbird, there are some nice to have features I may get to someday:
-* There is a lot of duplicated code with only small differences which handles playing songs in each activity.
-This should be refactored into a common base class.
-* It would be nice to be able to do some small edits to songs that have been downloaded, for instance to play only a subset of a song, apply a high pass filter to remove background noise, or normalize volume.
+* It would be nice to be able to do some small edits to songs that have been downloaded, for instance to play only a subset of a song, apply a high pass filter to remove background noise, or normalize volume relative to other songs in the playlist.
 * It would be interesting to make it possible to view the sonogram of the song being played as a visual aid to help learn identification.
-This would require using a lower level interface to the audio data and would consume more battery.
+This would require using a lower level interface to the audio data than MediaPlayer.
+It would also be harder on battery life.
 * The song randomization and learning model could almost certainly be improved.